crescent-network/crescent/docs/cli/liquidity.md

 #
 # Tips
 #
-# You can query pairs using the following command
+# You can query pools using the following command
 squad q liquidity pools -o json | jq
 ```